filippogambarota/cv/README.md

-# cv
+# My personal Academic CV

-My academic CV created with Pagedown
+This is my personal Academic CV created with the [Pagedown](https://github.com/rstudio/pagedown) package.
+The idea is to link the `gh-page` created from this CV to my website [filippogambarota.netlify.com](https://filippogambarota.netlify.com/).